benjamin200029/zuul-Project-Base/README.md

 -random transporter (discuss with others about implementation)

-Erik working on an Apple vendor npc-non-player characters with clues/items for trade
+DONE-npc-non-player characters with clues/items for trade-Apple Annie will drop an apple if you say please.

 -make npc's move